 The scheme allows individuals to sponsor named people from Ukraine.
 In Scotland and Wales people fleeing Ukraine can also enter through the Devolved Government Sponsorship route.
-New applications to Welsh Government as a sponsor are paused at present but all existing applications to Welsh Government are continuing to be processed and existing visa holders continue to travel to Wales and be supported.
+New applications to both the Scottish Government Welsh Government as a sponsor are paused at present but all existing applications to both schemes are continuing to be processed and existing visa holders continue to travel to Wales and be supported.

 The number of people who can access this scheme is uncapped and is dependent on the capacity of the sponsors who come forward.

 Guests will be able to live and work in the UK for up to 3 years and access benefits, healthcare, employment, and other support.
 Those arriving need to meet standard security checks prior to being issued with a visa.
 Sponsors and all adults in sponsors’ households will also be subject to initial Police National Computer (PNC), criminal records and Warnings Index checks by the Home Office.
 Guests arriving from Ireland should only travel to the UK once they have a visa.

 Those arriving need to meet standard security checks prior to being issued with a visa.
 Sponsors will also undergo eligibility and suitability checks prior to any visa being issued and all adults in sponsors’ households will also be subject to initial criminal records checks by the Home Office.

 Prior to arrival in the UK, the guest and sponsor are required to complete the online application form which also covers the biometric residence permit (BRP) and gives authorisation for personal data to be shared to help support the sponsor arrangement.
 To enable visa and security checks to be completed, sponsors will also need to provide evidence of their identity (see details in the application and process section below).